GenesisFR/HowToBecomeGoodAtShooters/README.md

 \- check if dying refills your ammo after being (manually) revived by another player
 \- check if mobs limp when bleeding
-\- check if red/purple Cleaner snipers have an RC car and if it can jump (https://www.reddit.com/r/thedivision/comments/oxw1ha/do_rc_cars_normally_do_this)
 \- check if rushers from all factions have less HP than snipers
 \- enhance all faction sections with weak point information (https://www.reddit.com/r/thedivision/comments/fjmpxv/now_that_firefly_pathing_is_mostly_fixed_the, https://www.reddit.com/r/thedivision/wiki/thedivision2/guides/basics/factions and https://www.reddit.com/r/thedivision/wiki/thedivision2/guides/endgame/wony_factions)
 \- test how high the surfaces you can roll off of can be